khaddyBola/DLT-Africa-Website/README.md

 3. **Navigate to the project directory**:

 cd DLT-Africa-website
-Open the index.html file in your preferred web browser to view the website locally.

 Make changes or enhancements as needed, and submit a pull request if you'd like to contribute to the project.

 ## **Contributing**